kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

   Supplements real-world data by balancing underrepresented classes, improving model performance, and reducing biases in AI training.

 - **Resilience Against Data Scarcity**
   Enables AI development in domains where real-world data is limited, expensive, or difficult to obtain—such as healthcare and cybersecurity—by generating high-quality alternative datasets.

+To realize these benefits, we need effective tools for generating synthetic data.
+Different frameworks exist for this purpose, ranging from cloud-based platforms to open-source solutions.
+In this post, we focus on **open-source synthetic data generation frameworks** that provide control, flexibility, and on-premise deployment options.

 ### Frameworks for Creating Synthetic Data